aderusha/HASwitchPlate/3D_Printable_Models/README.md

 ### Inserts

-The mounting holes for the Nextion panel are sized to fit [M2 x 3mm heat-set threaded inserts](https://www.amazon.com/a16041800ux0765-Cylinder-Knurled-Threaded-Embedded/dp/B01IZ15A5U) but should accept an M3 screw (tightly).
-See [the enclosure build documentation](../Documentation/04_Project_Enclosure.md#heat-set-inserts) for more details.
+The mounting holes for the Nextion panel are sized to fit [M2 x 3mm threaded inserts](https://www.amazon.com/a16041800ux0765-Cylinder-Knurled-Threaded-Embedded/dp/B01IZ15A5U) but should accept an M3 screw (tightly).
+See [the enclosure build documentation](../Documentation/04_Project_Enclosure.md#threaded-inserts) for more details.

 ### SketchUp